Brand New Snowmobiles

 Contract Details

-- Contract Type: Firm Fixed-Price
+- Contract Type: Firm Fixed Price

 - Period of Performance: May 20, 2026 – July 31, 2026

-- NAICS Code: 336999 (Motorcycle, Scooter, and Bicycle Manufacturing)
+- NAICS Code: 336999 (Motorcycle, Scooter, and Bicycle Manufacturing) with a 1000-employee size standard.

 Submission & Evaluation

-- Offers Due: May 13, 2026, 4:00 PM Eastern
+- Offers Due: May 13, 2026, 4:00 PM Eastern.

-- Questions Due: May 11, 2026, 4:00 PM Eastern
+- Questions Due: May 11, 2026, 4:00 PM Eastern.

-- Submission Method: Email proposals to lawrence.jackson@usda.gov
+- Submission Method: Email offers and questions to lawrence.jackson@usda.gov.

 - Evaluation Method: Lowest Price Technically Acceptable (LPTA).
 The lowest priced offer will be evaluated first for technical acceptability.
 Award will be made to the offeror representing the best value to the Government, considering price and other factors.